-The first group consists of the courses offered specifically for the PhD program from the Doctorate School of Physics and those ones jointly offered from the PhD Schools in Physics at the University of Bari "A. Moro", the University of Salento, Lecce, and the University of Naples "Federico II".
+The first group consists of the courses offered specifically for the PhD program by the Doctorate School of Physical Sciences.
 All these courses are given in English.
 Most of them are rather advanced, specialized and monographic courses, having a duration ranging from 10 to 40 hours, although some may be longer and broader.
 This group of courses is not very stable and it changes significantly every year, depending on the offering from the faculty.
-Year by year, the offering is available on the PhD program website.
+The offering for 2014/15 is available on the PhD program website.
 The calendar of these courses is not rigid and it does not follow the semester organization, but it is agreed upon by the faculty and the students according to their convenience, although a course offered for a given year must be completed in that (solar) year.
 Each course is actually activated on a given year only if at least two PhD students decide to attend it.
 If only one student is interested in a course, it may be converted into a supervised reading (see below).

 The second group is given by the courses offered for the Laurea Magistrale (Master of Science) in physics.
 More than 50 courses are listed for this program, most of them of graduate level.
-Only few of them are officially given in English and therefore MUST be given in English, unless all attending students are Italian.
+Only few of them are officially given in English and therefore MUST be given in English, unless all attending students are Italians.
 For the other courses, it is however still possible to ask the lecturer and the other attending students (enrolled in the Laurea program) if they would accept holding the course in English.
 Many of these courses are more foundational and broad than the previous group and they obey to a rigid semester-based calendar (the first semester goes from October to February, the second from March to June).
+The current course catalogue is available at the following link: